Karol/kendo-ui-core/docs/styles-and-layout/icons-web.md

 Kendo UI delivers more than 400 integrated font icons for its [web widgets and controls for data visualization]({% slug bundle_supportfor_kendoui_components %}).
 They can be used directly in a Kendo UI web project by assigning one of the predefined CSS classes listed below.

+The icons are available with 2017 R1 and any prior release

 ###### Example

 ```html